rxl7906/DiseaseEpidemicVisualizer/README.md

 # Other applications #
 Human Trafficking - Track when and where human trafficking activity happens and send law enforcers to arrest criminals.
 Crime - Track when and where crime happens across the world and send law enforcers to those areas.
 Finance - Where and when did somebody make a transaction?
+Fraud detection